lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ### Minimum requirements to get started

 * Create a directory to contain this repository
 * Navigate to that directory and run the commands below.
-This will install all the relevant libraries needed for the tutorial and to run the scripts contained in this repository.
+This will install all the relevant libraries needed for the tutorial.
     * Please note: The cleanest way to install all of the libraries is to create a virtual environment and install them within there.
 Details for how to do this are in the Installation with Virtual Environments section below.
 However this is not required.

 ```shell